OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

     truffle migrate --network arbitrum
     ```

-2. Create a rollup chain and initialize 3 validators with the given `contract.ao`.
+2. Create a rollup chain with the given `contract.ao` and prepare 3 validators to validate it.
 This command will initialize your rollup chain and create a `validator-states` folder with configuration information on how to run your chain.

     ```bash
     ../../scripts/setup_rollup.py contract.ao 3